walterhiggins/WMPJS/README.md

 Right now, our plugin does not save the chat color preferences so when the plugin is reloaded or the server shuts down, the color preferences for each player are lost.
 The player's chat colors will revert to the default color.
 It would be nice if it was possible to load and save preferences for our plugin so color preferences weren't lost when the server stops.
 Not only is it possible, it's super easy too!

 ### Plugin Data
-For any Minecraft Javascript Plugin we want to be able to load plugin data when the plugin code is loaded and automatically save plugin data when the plugin coded is unloaded.
+For any Minecraft Javascript Plugin we want to be able to load plugin data when the plugin is loaded and automatically save plugin data when the plugin coded is unloaded.
 That way we can be sure that plugin-specific data is never lost when the server is shut down.
 Let's look first at loading data.

 #### Loading Plugin Data
 Scriptcraft provides a *persist()* function which handles saving and loading of data.
 Let's take a look at the *chatcolor.js* file again.
 The only data in that file we'd like to *persist* is the *preferences* object declared near the top of the file and assigned a value of `{ }` which means it is an empty object.